YOUR JOURNEY STARTS HERE...

 For children and young people with Selective Mutism, generalising communication skills to social settings can be a significant milestone.
 Once a child has reached Stage 5 communication —i.e., able to talk directly to the clinician and one or two others—our Social Confidence Groups offer a supportive next step to expand their communication skills in a safe and structured environment.

-Our groups can be attended face-to-face, via telehealth, or through a combination of both, offering flexible options to suit the needs of each client and family.
+Our groups can be attended face-to-face, online, or through a combination of both, offering flexible options to suit the needs of each client and family.
 The sessions are strengths-based and celebrate diverse communication styles, including neurodiverse approaches.
 Communication might involve speaking, but can also include writing, drawing, or using messaging apps, depending on what feels comfortable and effective for each individual.

 By participating, children and young people can not only enhance their social confidence and interpersonal skills but also set and reflect on weekly personal communication goals.
 These sessions encourage positive peer relationships, identity development, and a sense of accomplishment as clients build connections with others in a safe, inclusive setting.